errietta/django-langchain-search/README.md

 # Overview

-This project uses langchain (currently only OpenAPI) to search a Django model.
+This project uses langchain (currently only OpenAI) to search a Django model.
 Simply use LangChainSearchMixin in your view, and let the user perform a query with the `?q=` parameter.
 Example: